Using Typescript and Esbuild to deploy a Lambda Function with AWS CDK

 cdk deploy

-Execute the Lambda function in the AWS console
+Execute the Lambda Function in the AWS console.

 Wrap up

-With the possibility to build a sources project before deploying them in production, The Lambda CDK construct for Node.js enforce the integration of CDK in the developer experience.
 There is no need to have your project apart of the CDK project and write a bash script for the deployment.
 The command cdk deploy doesn't everything for you.

 You can find the code source on the GitHub repository.

-Follow me on Twitter or subscribe to my newsletter to not miss the upcoming posts and the tips and tricks I share every week.
+Follow me on Twitter or subscribe to my newsletter to avoid missing the upcoming posts and the tips and tricks I occasionally share.